4A69616E67/DHat/ReadMe.txt

 //If we want to run all, we can set "-"

 #=========================Other Script=================
-java -cp DLO-HIC-AnalysisTools.jar Archive.PetCluster
+java -cp DLO-HIC-AnalysisTools.jar Utils.PetCluster
-java -cp DLO-HIC-AnalysisTools.jar Archive.CreateMatrix
+java -cp DLO-HIC-AnalysisTools.jar Utils.CreateMatrix
 java -cp DLO-HIC-AnalysisTools.jar Bin.Guide    (need visual interface)